Cool It Down: Critical reception

 Cool It Down was acclaimed by critics upon its release.
-At Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream publications, the album received an average score of 82, based on 22 reviews.
+At Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream publications, the album received an average score of 82, based on 25 reviews.
+Review aggregator AnyDecentMusic? assess the critical consensus as a 7.9 out of 10.

 Reviewing the album for AllMusic, Heather Phares wrote that "For a band who seemed so impulsive at the outset, Yeah Yeah Yeahs' reflection and deliberation has been a surprising strength that's only grown with time.
 They may never lose all their restlessness -- nor should they -- but it's undeniable that Cool It Down is one of their most consistent albums."
 Writing for NME, Erica Campbell declared that, "Despite its acute focus on the current bleak state of things, the album shines a light on a brighter and divergent future; not just for the world, but for a band who continues to evolve among critiques that their past is the best part of them."

 Phillipe Roberts was more reserved in praising the album for Pitchfork, claiming that; "Yeah Yeah Yeahs spend some of Cool It Downs sharpest moments citing and deconstructing their influences with refreshing candor. ...
 But every now and then, [Karen O's] reliable lyrical workhorse hits a brick wall."